DualBrain/gotBASIC/freebasic.md

 FreeBASIC is a completely free, open-source, multi-platform BASIC compiler, with syntax similar to Microsoft QuickBASIC, that adds new features such as pointers, unsigned data types, in-line assembly, object orientation, and many others.
 Although certainly began as a project that focused on compatibility with QB; it has since evolved into its having its own individual identity.
 It's certainly one of the modern BASIC's to have in your personal tool belt!

-From what I understand, the developer primarily responsible for FreeBASIC is [JayRM](https://github.com/jayrm).
+FreeBASIC is credited as being created (founded) by Andre Victor T. Vicentini circa 2004.
+From what I understand, the current lead maintainer primarily responsible for the FreeBASIC project is [Jeff Marshall](https://github.com/jayrm).
+For a full list of those that have and continue to contribute to the FreeBASIC project, be sure to check out the *readme.text* included with the installation.

 ## Official Website